eg842385/BreweryFinder/README.md

-# BreweryFinder
+# Hop To It: The Tap Navigator
-BreweryFinder is a web application designed to help users discover, view, and manage breweries and beers.
+The Tap Navigator is a web application designed to help users discover, view, and manage breweries and beers.
 Built with Vue.js, it offers a responsive and intuitive interface to ensure seamless user experience across devices.

 Features
 - Responsive Interface: The design is user-friendly and adapts to different screen sizes for a seamless experience.